ADBond/bga-calypso/README.md

   * doesn't like strings with "." at the end - can break new hand/new round logs with those
 * final scores not updating in player boxes (round 2+)(okay on refresh)
 * tooltips don't get removed once added
+* Hand display buggered on mobile (think overlap is culprit)

 ### Other UI